isaiah/jubilee/README.md

 Setup
 -----

-If you use bundler, you might want to add `jubilee` to your Gemfile
+If you use bundler, you might want to add `jubilee` to your Gemfile, this is required if you want use rails http stream

     $ jubilee